 Pearson Connexus has a catalog of more than 700 courses available to K-12 students.
 When selecting courses for your program out of the Pearson Connexus product catalog, you may find one or a combination of codes (listed below) which correspond to features of the course.
 If you have any questions, contact Customer Support at 844-597-3224 or your Program or Account Manager for additional information.

-These courses contain instructional design that has been successfully used in full-time virtual public schools around the country.
-“CL” courses are best facilitated by a devoted teacher (either through Pearson Online and Blended Learning or by the district) proactively working with students.
+Most courses are best facilitated by a devoted teacher (either through Pearson Virtual Schools or by the district) proactively working with students.
 Core courses and many electives require proactive instruction by the teacher, including teacher-graded assignments and feedback on student work.

 These courses are instructionally-designed to allow “student-driven” progress with autograded assignments.
 “GP” courses feature flexible pacing and brief, consumable content on the screen to help students stay on track.
 Districts or partners may provide their own teacher of record, or they may wish to have one provided by Pearson Online and Blended Learning.
 Either way, teachers provide reactive support, helping students when they need reinforcement or if they “get stuck” on a certain concept.